-Ensuring our learners leave RDC with the necessary skills to make a meaningful and immediate impact in their communities is critical in delivering our mission - to enrich our communities through intellectual, economic, cultural and social development.
-RDC’s Advisory Committees provide the opportunity for us to listen and to better understand the communities that our learners and graduates contribute to.
+Ensuring our learners leave Red Deer Polytechnic with the necessary skills to make a meaningful and immediate impact in their communities is critical in delivering our mission - to enrich our communities through intellectual, economic, cultural and social development.
+RDP's Advisory Committees provide the opportunity for us to listen and to better understand the communities that our learners and graduates contribute to.

 Insights from our Advisory Committees allow us to evolve both our strategic direction and programming to prepare our learners for the dynamic needs of future workplaces.
 Our Industry and Partner Advisory Committees (IPACs) are organized by School, department or area focusing on strategic direction and macro-trends, while our Program Advisory Committees (PACs) are organized by program area and focus on program outcomes and curriculum direction.

-In addition to supporting RDC to fulfill its role as the intellectual pillar of central Alberta, being a member of an RDC Advisory Committee is a valuable experience for you and your organization.
+In addition to supporting Red Deer Polytechnic to fulfill its role as the intellectual pillar of central Alberta, being a member of an RDP Advisory Committee is a valuable experience for you and your organization.
 Previous members point to the unmatched networking opportunity with leaders within and across industry sectors; in some cases, even leading to new business ventures and collaborations!

 If you're interested in serving on an Advisory Committee, apply online or engage [at] rdpolytech [dot] ca (subject: Advisory%20Committees) (email )your questions.